ChrisPritchard/FSH/README.md

 FSH (**F**# **Sh**ell - pronounced like 'fish') is a shell, like CMD, Powershell or Bash, entirely written in F#.

+> **Update:** Recently upgraded to NET 5, no issues so far!

+> Note this is sort of a proof of concept, which while functional (ha), lacks a lot of functionality compared to a regular shell like bash, powershell or even cmd (e.g. `ls`, but no `ls -la`).
+But... you can run F#, so thats cool :)

 ## Basic Interactions

 In addition to normal shell features (folder navigation, creation, deletion, echo etc.), FSH also supports piping and F# interactive.
 You can run code to declare F# functions, then use those functions as part of a piping operation with the other builtin commands.
 You can also just declare anonymous expressions for piping.